f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 | |lab044|                                                                                                      |
 |                                                                                                               |
 +---------------------------------------------------------------------------------------------------------------+
+**You will see the presence of the new nodes but data may not yet be reflected in the MinIO screen shown above, set the time to last 4 hours and data will appear in a few minutes**

 **Key Takeaway** There were no client changes and S3 applications still continue to talk to the same VIP;
 topology changes are absorbed by *BIG‑IP* at the dataplane.